maribickpostanes/Production-Tree-3D/README.md

 # 3D Interactive Production Tree Visualization (STL file) using Python
-This repository hosts a proof-of-concept, 3D Interactive Production Tree plot visualized using Plotly from an STL file (converted from SLDPRT file).
+This repository hosts a proof-of-concept, 3D Interactive Production Tree plot visualized with Plotly from an STL file (converted from SLDPRT file).
 It is optimized specifically for web-based viewing, allowing you to rotate and inspect the model's complex geometry directly in your browser.

 Github Pages Link: https://maribickpostanes.github.io/Production-Tree-3D/